duckdb/duckdb-web/docs/sql/statements/copy.md

 Any option that is a Boolean can be enabled or disabled in multiple ways.
 You can write `true`, `ON`, or `1` to enable the option, and `false`, `OFF`, or `0` to disable it.
 The `BOOLEAN` value can also be omitted, e.g., by only passing `(HEADER)`, in which case `true` is assumed.

-The below options are applicable to all formats written with `COPY`.
+With few exceptions, the below options are applicable to all formats written with `COPY`.

 | Name | Description | Type | Default |
 |:--|:-----|:-|:-|